wp-plugins/wpematico/readme.txt

 == Upgrade Notice ==

-= 1.1.9 =
+= 1.1.91 =
-* recommended upgrade if you have problem with images.
+* Don't upgrade if you don't have problems with images.
 Remember deactivate PRO version before upgrade.